Shot (Depo-Provera/Depo-SubQ)

 After stopping the shot, it can take up to a year for your fertility (your natural ability to get pregnant) to come back to normal for you.

-The shot is very safe.
+Beyond the breast cancer concerns discussed in the section "Special considerations for breast cancer survivors and thrivers," the shot is very safe.
 There is some concern that the shot may be linked to blood clots, stroke, heart attack, liver tumors, or breast cancer.

 No. However, correct use of condoms can prevent HIV and STIs.